'It's okay to not be okay'; Harrisburg High School hosts suicide awareness walk

 HARRISBURG, S.D.
-(KELO) — It’s the start of Mental Health Awareness Month, and people in southeastern South Dakota kicked off May by having a walk against suicide this afternoon in Harrisburg.
+(KELO) — May the start of Mental Health Awareness Month, and people in southeastern South Dakota kicked off the month by having a walk against suicide Sunday afternoon in Harrisburg.

 “I know you all can help your neighbor, help your friend, help somebody else out there,” event coordinator Lance Smith said.